idlrl/flare/tutorial/memory.md

 # Short-term Memory for Embodied Agents
 So far we have talked about how to train memoryless agents in FLARE, namely, agents that make decisions only based on current observations.
-This is fine for some simple problems when the observations capture the full state/history of the environment (e.g., in the case of [Go](https://en.wikipedia.org/wiki/Go_(game)) where the current board configuration summarizes the entire history of a game), or the decision itself is independent of past decisions (e.g., a 3D agent needs to fire whenever an enemy stands at the center of its view otherwise it will die).
-However, in practice, most interesting problems that involve [sequential decision making](https://en.wikipedia.org/wiki/Sequential_decision_making) (e.g., 3D navigation and multi-round question answering) would require some kind of memory from the agent.
+This is fine for some simple problems when the observations capture the full state/history of the environment (e.g., in the case of Go where the current board configuration summarizes the entire history of a game), or the decision itself is independent of past decisions (e.g., a 3D agent needs to fire whenever an enemy stands at the center of its view otherwise it will die).
+However, in practice, most interesting problems (e.g., 3D navigation and multi-round question answering) would require some kind of memory from the agent.

-FLARE has a good support for [short-term working memory](https://en.wikipedia.org/wiki/Short-term_memory).
+FLARE has a good support for short-term memory.
 In our scenario of training embodied agents, short-term memory informally refers to quantities that are persistent (but modifiable) throughout an entire episode, from the beginning to the end.
-Memory that lasts for the entire life of the agent is informally called [long-term memory](https://en.wikipedia.org/wiki/Long-term_memory) and is not yet supported in FLARE.
+Memory that lasts for the entire life of the agent is informally called long-term memory and is not yet supported in FLARE.

 ## Sequential perception inputs <a name="inputs"/>
 The perceived data of an embodied agent in one episode are naturally sequential in time.
 For example, observed image frames all together consistute a video where consecutive frames have a temporal dependency.
 Moreoever, within each time step, the agent might receive other sequential data such as sentences.
 Thus in its most general form, a perception input is a multi-level hierarchy of sequences.
 An example is illustrated below: